standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 ## Requirements

-* A codebase MUST be versioned.
+* The codebase MUST be versioned.
-* A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
+* The codebase that is ready to use MUST only depend on other codebases that are also ready to use.
-* A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version.
+* The codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version.
-* A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.
+* The codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.

 ## Why this is important